Poverty in the Democratic Republic of the Congo

 Poverty is widespread and unchecked across the 26 provinces of the Democratic Republic of the Congo.
-Despite being the second-largest country in Africa, with an approximate area of 2.3 e6sqkm, and being endowed with rich natural resources, the DRC is the second-poorest country in the world.
+Despite being the second-largest country in Africa, with an approximate area of 2.3 e6sqkm, and being endowed with rich natural resources, the DRC is the tenth-poorest country in the world.
 The average annual income is only $449 US dollars.
 In 2019, the United Nations (UN) Human Development Index (HDI) ranked the DRC as the 175th least-developed country out of 189 countries with an HDI of 0.480.
 In 2023, almost 75% of Congolese people live on less than $2.15 a day, defined as the threshold for extreme poverty.
 (Note: A 2005 nationwide survey found a poverty rate of 71.3%.
 However, the national poverty criterion is less strict than the international definition of extreme poverty.
 According to a World Bank estimate, in 2023 74.6% of Congolese residents were living on less than $2.15 (2017 PPP) a day.)